Bookrage001/osc/resources/docs/widgets/widgets.md

 ### `precision`
-- type: `integer`
+- type: `integer|string`
 - default: `2`
 - usage: the `precision` property defines the number of decimals to display and to send.
-Set to `0` to send `integers` only.
+  - set to `0` to send `integers` only.
+  - a specific data type can be specified by appending a valid osc type tag to the precision value, for example : `3d` will make the widget send double precision numbers rounded to three decimals

 ### `target`
 - type: `array`